-- (B) The person or persons providing home instruction shall submit satisfactory evidence of a high school diploma or equivalent, or a post-secondary degree or certificate from a regionally accredited institution, or from an institution of higher education that has been authorized to confer a post-secondary degree or certificate in West Virginia by the West Virginia Council for Community and Technical College Education or by the West Virginia Higher Education Policy Commission. - (C) Annually, the person or persons providing home instruction shall obtain an academic assessment of the child for the previous school year in one of the following ways: - (i) The child receiving home instruction takes a nationally normed standardized achievement test published or normed not more than 10 years from the date of administration and administered under the conditions as set forth by the published instructions of the selected test and by a person qualified in accordance with the test's published guidelines in the subjects of reading, language, mathematics, science, and social studies.
-The child is considered to have made acceptable progress when the mean of the child's test results in the required subject areas for any single year is within or above the fourth stanine or, if below the fourth stanine, shows improvement from the previous year's results; - (ii) The child participates in the testing program currently in use in the state's public schools.
+51 (C) Annually, the person or persons providing home instruction shall obtain an academic 52 assessment of the child for the previous school year in one of the following ways:

+53 (i) The child receiving home instruction takes a nationally normed standardized 54 achievement test published or normed not more than ten years from the date of administration and 55 administered under the conditions as set forth by the published instructions of the selected test 56 and by a person qualified in accordance with the test's published guidelines in the subjects of reading, language, mathematics, science and social studies.
+The child is considered to have 57 58 made acceptable progress when the mean of the child's test results in the required subject areas 59 for any single year is within or above the fourth stanine or, if below the fourth stanine, shows 60 improvement from the previous year's results;

+61 (ii) The child participates in the testing program currently in use in the state's public 62 schools.
 The test shall be administered to the child at a public school in the county of residence.

-Determination of acceptable progress shall be based on current guidelines of the state testing program; - (iii) A portfolio of samples of the child's work is reviewed by a certified teacher who determines whether the child's academic progress for the year is in accordance with the child's abilities.
-The teacher shall provide a written narrative about the child's progress in the areas of reading, language, mathematics, science, and social studies and shall note any areas which, in the professional opinion of the reviewer, show need for improvement or remediation.
-If the narrative indicates that the child's academic progress for the year is in accordance with the child's abilities, the child is considered to have made acceptable progress; or
+63 Determination of acceptable progress shall be based on current guidelines of the state testing 64 program;

+65 (iii) A portfolio of samples of the child's work is reviewed by a certified teacher who 66 determines whether the child's academic progress for the year is in accordance with the child's 67 abilities.
+The teacher shall provide a written narrative about the child's progress in the areas of 68 reading, language, mathematics, science and social studies and shall note any areas which, in the 69 professional opinion of the reviewer, show need for improvement or remediation.
+If the narrative 70 indicates that the child's academic progress for the year is in accordance with the child's abilities, 71 the child is considered to have made acceptable progress; or